-There You Have It – The Best Places To Raise A Family In Idaho
+There You Have It – The Best Places To Grow Up In Idaho

 If you’re looking for a breakdown of cities in Idaho ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.